Make Your Home Green

 c.
 Recycle household materials.

 d.
 Get Rid of the Energy Vampires !
-With any luck you have gotten rid of the where to buy provigil ireland emotional vampires – now it is time for the energy vampires.
+With any luck you have gotten rid of the emotional vampires – now it is time for the energy vampires.
 This means putting TVs, DVRs, Cable boxes, and other similar appliances on power strips and turning off the power strips when you are not using the devices.
 For the cell phone and small electronic devices – this means taking the charge out of the wall socket when the device is charged.
 In PA – Host a Cell Phone Recycling Program at Work or an Event.

 e.
 Switch to compact fluorescent light bulbs or other more efficient lighting.